bounded-systems/dev-contracts/README.md

 3. Restart your editor or relevant language servers if necessary.

 Contributions or changes to the tooling setup should be made via pull requests to this repository.

+## Project Structure

+- **`templates/`**: This directory contains the configuration artifacts (`.vscode/` and `.trunk/`) that are intended to be **symlinked** into target projects.
+These files define the development environment for those projects.
+- **Other Files (e.g., `README.md`, potential scripts in `bin/`)**: These files are part of the `pushd-devtools` project itself.
+They provide documentation, setup instructions, and potentially helper scripts for managing this centralized tooling repository.
+They are **not** intended to be linked into target projects directly.